 Q: What problems have been reported with this operation?

 A: As this hairline lowering/forehead reduction operation is gaining popularity through Internet exposure, more surgeons are doing this operation.
 In my opinion there is learning curve during which complications are more likely to occur.
-In the past year, I have had three communications with surgeons who have had complications which include significant shock loss of hair, visible scars in front of the temples and one case of necrosis (death of the skin).
+In the past year, I have had communications with surgeons who have had complications which include significant shock loss of hair, visible scars in front of the temples and one case of necrosis (death of the skin).
 In analyzing these cases, the faults in technique became apparent.
 These faults have to do with the incisions; design, the method, and extent of the galeotomies, the tension on the wound closure, and the type of fixation of the stretched scalp to the skull.
 Although I have operated on patients who have had prior facelift and/or browlift surgery, I have had cases of reported shock loss and scalp hair thinning after hair growth returned.
 These problems have only been on patients with prior scalp surgery.
 Those patients who have had prior scalp surgery or are actively losing hair should consider this operation carefully.

 Q: Can there be bad scars from this operation?